Last Updated on October 22, 2021

 5 The Great Alpine Road

+Most people know about the Great Ocean Road, but one of the best places to see in Victoria is another road trip!
 The Great Alpine Road between Wangaratta to Bairnsdale makes for one of the state’s finest road trips, and offers a completely different scenery as the road winds through lush forests, mountain views, rolling hills, green valleys and vineyards.
 It is Victoria’s highest road, and connects Wangaratta in the northwest of the state with Bairnsdale on the southeastern coast.
 The road can easily be driven in a day (308 km / 190 miles), including photo stops.
 Make sure to stop in Beechworth, one of the best preserved former gold mining towns, with an attractive historic town center, and Bright, another popular historic town.